Eating disorders vs. normal eating

 pp. 69 - 70, by Ellyn Satter, with permission of Bull Publishing Co., 1987.

 For more information on eating disorders, search through Alice!'s archives about Eating Disorders and Disordered Eating in Alice’s Nutritional and Physical Activity archives.
 If you are concerned you or a friend has an eating disorder, or you have any concerns about your relationship with food, it may bee a good idea to visit a health care provider or counselor.
-Students at Columbia can make an appointment with a member of the Eating Disorders Team through Open Communicator or by calling x4-2284.
+Students at Columbia's Morningside campus can make an appointment with a member of the Eating Disorders Team.
+Columbia students at the Medical Center campus can contact the Student Health Service for more information.
 Hope this information was helpful.